floor9design-ltd/local.vagrant/README.md

 ### `/database/`

-The `/database/` contains bash scripts that set up databases with standard permissions.
-This can be extended with as much code is required, for example seeders etc.
+The `/database/` folder  contains bash scripts that set up databases with standard permissions.
+This can be extended with as much code is required, for example: seeders etc.

 To enable:
 * update `mysql_application_database`, `mysql_application_username`, `mysql_application_password` with appropriate
 values

+### `/site-bootstraps/`

+The `/site-bootstraps/` folder contains final bash scripts to alow true site customisation.
+For example, you could automatically enable cron jobs.
+This is run at the end of installation, just before the final clean up.

+To enable:
+* copy the example file `site-bootstrap.sh.example` and rename it to something appropriate.
+Eg: `mysite.local.sh`
+* add any bash code you wish to run

 ## Credits